UBC-MDS/introduction-machine-learning/chapters/en/slides/module4/module4_17.md

 Notes:

 As we increase the number of dimensions, our success at predicting decreases.
-This is called `Curse of dimensionality`.
+This is called the “Curse of dimensionality”.

 This affects all learners but it’s especially bad for nearest-neighbour.